Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 - You will encounter challenges, including the need to outsmart a goblin guard to retrieve your sword.

 **Installation Instructions:**
-1. Ensure Python is installed on your system.
+1. Ensure you have Python installed on your system.
-2. Download and extract the game files to your desired location.
+2. Download the game files and extract them to your desired location.
-3. Execute the `main.py` file in the command line to run the game.
+3. Run the game by executing the `main.py` file in the command line.

 **Development Team:**
 - Project Manager: Sync